hsachinraj/GitHub-AzureDevOps/readme.md

 We will be publishing a node-based web app that has a Cosmos DB (Mongo DB)  backend.
 You will need an Azure subscription.
 If you do not want to deploy to your subscription, you can use the Azure Pass provided for this technical workshop.
 See the **resources** tab for your Azure pass code.
 You will need to go to [https://www.microsoftazurepass.com](https://www.microsoftazurepass.com/) and redeem that code against any MSA.
 Then you would use the MSA to log into the Azure Portal.

 - [] Open a new tab and navigate to [https://dev.azure.com](https://dev.azure.com)  to create a new Azure DevOps org/account.
+Select **Start for free**.
+Enter the same credentials you entered to login to Azure

-- [] Select **Start for free**.
-Enter the same credentials you entered to login to Azure.
+**OR**

-- [] Create a new Azure DevOps project, preferably named something like **"ContosoAir"*
+ - [] You can use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator-staging.azurewebsites.net/?name=ContosoAir-V1) to spin up a new project

 ============
 # Demo Scenario